 Hi Everyone!
-This is Aida from The Crafting Foodie, and today I’m sharing a show-stopping Brown Butter Pumpkin Cake with Salted Caramel Frosting and Toffee.
-It’s 3 layers of fluffy, moist brown butter pumpkin cake that’s slathered in the most luxurious salted caramel frosted and filled with pieces of buttery, crunchy homemade toffee.
+Today I'm sharing a show-stopping Brown Butter Pumpkin Cake with Salted Caramel Frosting and Toffee.
+It's 3 layers of fluffy, moist brown butter pumpkin cake that's slathered in the most luxurious salted caramel frosted and filled with pieces of buttery, crunchy homemade toffee.

 Brown Butter Pumpkin Cake

 Without a doubt, Thanksgiving is my favorite food holiday.
 While roasted turkey smeared with cranberry sauce, piles of fluffy mashed potatoes swimming in a homemade gravy, and warm crusty bread makes my mouth water, it's really the dessert that gets me excited.

 In my family, Thanksgiving is full of pies.
 This Rum Cake has shown up to every Thanksgiving for the past 12 years, and apple pie is always there.

 But we never, ever include anything but pie.
 I'm not sure why that is.
 Maybe you an call it a tradition.
 Or maybe you can say that we are exclusive on Thanksgiving, and pies are the only dessert to make the cut.

 Well this year, I'm planning on changing all of that with this Brown Butter Pumpkin Cake with Salted Caramel Frosting and Toffee.
 This beauty isn't getting left off of any dessert table.
 Ever.

 It's starts with a moist fluffy brown butter pumpkin cake.
 Most pumpkin cakes have the tendency to be rather dense, so to produce a lighter cake, I beat the egg whites before folding them into the batter.
 That one little step was so worth it!